Gianni-Rgg/MEGA_links/README.md

   - nothing remains
   - no evidence, no witnesses

+Emotional damage: enabled

 > Short.
 Brutal.
 Memorable.

 ---

-### 🤝 with_empathy
-- Opens the PNG image
-- Nothing else
-- No blocking
-- No persistence
-- No stress

-> The “I’m not a monster” mode.

----

 ### 🤪 wtf_is_wrong_with_you
 - Installs the script in **persistent mode**
 - Creates a **hidden scheduled task to launch the without_empathy mode at least once a week**
+- Also plays a sound
 - The prank can come back later
   *(randomly, because why not)*

+Psychological warfare mode.

 > Special mode for people with questionable life choices.